Department of Political Science and Economics, Meiji University

 Sophia University Type II Scholarship (July 2004)

-2017-present: Assistant Professor, Department of Political Science and Economics, Meiji University
+2017-present: Associate Professor, Department of Political Science and Economics, Meiji University

 2014-2017: Project lecturer, Center for Global Communication Strategies, University of Tokyo